schubline/portfolio/_projects/lang_of_food.md

 description: |

   For my capstone, I leveraged Yelp Review Data in order to accomplish the a few things.
 On one had, build recommender algorithms for users/reviewers (comparing and contrasting item based vs content based).
 One based on restaurant ratings, and another based on calculated sentiment score of reviews.
-On the other hand, form the business side, use Natural language Processing on reviews so that they can ascertain areas of improvement/ things to keep doing that patrons like and enjoy.
+On the other hand, from the business side, use Natural language Processing on reviews so that they can ascertain areas of improvement/ things to keep doing that patrons like and enjoy.